Fire and rescue services

 Zimbabwe doesn't have a clear policy regarding dual nationals.

-Australian-Zimbabwean dual citizens who are arrested or detained may not get consular help from Australian officials.
+Australian-Zimbabwean dual citizens who are arrested or detained may not be able to obtain consular help from Australian officials.

 More information: